ramitsurana/awesome-kubernetes/README.md

 * [Pulumi](https://www.pulumi.com/kubernetes/) - Provides a SDK for k8s deployments targeting on-premises clusters and major cloud vendors' managed services.
 * [Puppet](http://forge.puppet.com/garethr/kubernetes/readme)
 * [Saltstack](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.k8s.html)
-* [thesus](https://github.com/heptiolabs/theseus) - A command-line utility and importable package for comparing sets of Kubernetes objects
 * [Cue](https://cue.googlesource.com/cue/+/HEAD/doc/tutorial/kubernetes/README.md) - A data constraint language which aims to simplify tasks involving defining and using data.
 Cue is a superset of JSON
 * [ytt](https://github.com/k14s/ytt) - YAML templating tool that works on YAML structure allowing you to focus on your data instead of how to properly escape it.